Workplace Environment

 Workstyle reform

-Our approach to workstyle reform is to achieve a work-life balance through the following action policies: (1) reduce the total annual working hours, (2) review and implement measures based on the results of the engagement survey, and (3) work toward achieving the KPIs of the Sustainability Action Plan.
-In the five years since the Workstyle Reform Committee was established, the average monthly overtime hours have decreased by approximately 30%, and the paid leave use rate has also improved year by year, reaching 73.3% in fiscal 2021.
+Our approach to workstyle reform is to strive to improve engagement through the following action policies: (1) implement initiatives based on a review of engagement survey results, (2) promote work-life balance, and (3) realize flexible work styles based on the characteristics of each job type.
+In the eight years since the Workstyle Reform Committee was established, the average monthly overtime hours have decreased by approximately 30%, and the paid leave usage rate has also increased by about 30%.

-- Use of mobile work and remote work systems
+- Utilize mobile work and remote work systems

 - Encourage employees to take paid leave by visualizing paid leave plans and results